SportingMediumFrance

 Frequently Asked Questions

-Is the Barbet good for apartment living?
+Is the Barbet a good apartment dog?

 Is the Barbet good for first-time owners?